Help us improve your experience.

 Enrollment of a WAN Edge device in ATP Cloud occurs once a realm is created and either a SecIntel or an AAMW profile is associated with a security policy for that device.

-Add ATP Credential Details
+Add Your ATP Credential Details to Your Organization and Specify the Features

 Juniper Mist automatically enrolls devices in Cloud ATP Services as required.
 To integrate Juniper Mist Cloud with ATP Cloud, you need to provide ATP credential details in the Juniper Mist portal.

-• Password—Enter the password for the username.
+• Password—Enter the password for your ATP account.

 Note: Only the Global instance of ATP is supported.